schooltool-project/schooltool-book/source/features.rst

 * **Internationalization:** SchoolTool is completely translatable.
 New translations can be contributed via the Rosetta system on Launchpad.net.

 * **Single-sign on:** SchoolTool includes somewhat unpolished implementation of the Central Authentication Service (CAS) for single sign on with other enterprise applications such as Moodle and Drupal.
 CAS requires a separate authentication server; we have been using RubyCAS in this role at a test site.
 The CAS server can be easily configured to authenticate against your LDAP server or another external database.
+If you are interested in using CAS or LDAP authentication, contact the SchoolTool team via Launchpad, email or IRC.

 * **Web server:** SchoolTool contains its own server for easy testing and simple deployments.
 For sites requiring a encrypted (SSL) connection, we recommend using Apache as a secure proxy.

-* **Virtual servers:** For schools in a predominantly Windows or other non-Ubuntu environment, we recommend running SchoolTool on a dedicated virtual server, running Ubuntu Server Edition JeOS.
+* **Virtual servers:** For schools in a predominantly Windows or other non-Ubuntu environment, we recommend running SchoolTool on a dedicated virtual server, running Ubuntu Server Edition.
 Regardless of the host operating system, running SchoolTool on its own virtual server isolated from other services is a good security precaution.

 * **Developer tools:** "devmode" provides object introspection and API documentation via the SchoolTool web interface.

-* **Sample data:** To aid in testing SchoolTool, we provide tools for generating sample data for two years in a school of 1000 students (NOTE: this is temporarily disabled in SchoolTool 2008.10.0).

 * **Consistent programming style:** For readibility and easier modification, SchoolTool conforms to the official PEP 8 Style Guide for Python Code.